Trusted WordPress tutorials, when you need them most.

 This creates a new search form that is ready for you to customize.

-For example, if you run a review website, then you might create a form that searches for product review posts and ignores other content like your blog posts and media.
+For example, if you run a review website, you might create a form that searches only product review posts and ignores other content like blog posts and media.
 This can help visitors find what they’re looking for faster.

 Now, you can give the form a unique name by clicking on the small pencil icon next to ‘Search Form 1’.